mennooo/securing-ords/docs/users.md

 ## Glassfish JDBC Realm to User Repository
-Glassfish will be depricated and therefore this is not the prefered approach.
+Glassfish will be deprecated and therefore this is not the prefered approach.

 ### Table structure
 ```sql